avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 Inputs
 -------

-*  DEM  (digital elevation model) as .asc file with `ESRI grid format <https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm>`_
+*  DEM  (digital elevation model) as raster file with either `ESRI grid format <https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm>`_ or GeoTIFF format.
+The format of the DEM determines which format is used for the output.
 ..
 Note:: The spatial resolution of the DEM and its extent can differ from the result raster data.
           Spatial resolution can also differ between simulations.
 If this is the case, the spatial resolution of the reference simulation results raster is used (default) or, if provided,